pran-7-5/eco_style/README.md

 ** Plastic packaging should be avoided(aluminum is slightly better than plastic but still it should be avoided)
 ```

-Cleaner (utensils/hair/body/cloths/teeth) (wont work if exposed to chemicals, use the normal soap)
+Cleaner (utensils/hair/body/cloths/teeth) (won't work if exposed to chemicals, use the normal soap)
 --------------------------------------------------------------------------------------------
 ```
 neem wood brush - https://www.amazon.in/Origami-Karma-Tooth-Brush-Bristles/dp/B09MLZ2NDH/ref=sr_1_5?crid=2OG0A81Q64JHE&keywords=neem+toothbrush+good&qid=1685100329&sprefix=neem+toothbrush+good%2Caps%2C344&sr=8-5

-teeth cleaning = dried ginger powder, dried amla powder, dried turmeric powder, dried clove powder, raw unrefined sea salt crystalls, tulsi mix above ingridients (no cavity ever)(remember than if you have eaten factory made things like chocolate then this wont work, use toothpaste, it will work but after few more times)
+teeth cleaning = dried ginger powder, dried amla powder, dried turmeric powder, dried clove powder, raw unrefined sea salt crystals, tulsi mix above ingredients (no cavity ever)(remember than if you have eaten factory made things like chocolate then this wont work, use toothpaste, it will work but after few more times)

 body + cloth(hot water)
 ------